zhiqing-xiao/sn/README.md

 **Update 2023-11-18** ~~Update on 2023-05-XX:~~

 - Section 16.6.1, 3rd paragraph, ~~Change 【`sequential`】 to 【`episodic`】.
 Three cases in total.
 After the change, the paragraph be alike: 【Code 16.1 implements the environment.
 The constructor of the class `TigerEnv` has a parameter `episodic`.
 We can deploy an episodic task by setting `episodic` as True, and deploy a sequential task by setting `episodic` to `False`.】~~ **I noticed that, the first edit also incorrectedly remove the code format.
 Please edit it back.
-That is, change** 【The constructor of the class `TigerEnv` has a paramter episodic.】 **to** 【The constructor of the class `TigerEnv` has a paramter `episodic`.】.
+That is, change** 【The constructor of the class `TigerEnv` has a parameter episodic.】 **to** 【The constructor of the class `TigerEnv` has a parameter `episodic`.】.

 **Update 2023-11-18** ~~Update on 2023-04-27:~~